-5.4 Baseline assessment and testing: recommendations
+6.4 Baseline assessment and testing: recommendations

-- 19. We recommend that baseline HIV testing with 4th generation serology test is undertaken prior to commencing PrEP.
-(1A) - 20.
-We recommend that same-day initiation of PrEP may occur where an individual has a negative bloodbased POCT on the day, or 4th generation test within the past 4 weeks.
+- 20. We recommend that baseline HIV testing with a combined antigen/antibody serology test is undertaken prior to commencing PrEP.
 (1A) - 21.
+We recommend that same-day initiation of PrEP may occur where an individual has a negative 3rd generation or higher blood-based POCT on the day, or negative combined antigen/antibody test within the past 4 weeks.
+(1A) - 22.
 We recommend that an HIV viral load should be considered where a high-risk exposure has occurred within 4 weeks.
-(1B) - 22.
+(1B) - 23.
 We recommend that initiation of PrEP is deferred in people reporting condomless anal sex in the previous 4 weeks who have symptoms suggestive of HIV seroconversion until an HIV RNA result is available.
-(1A) - 23.
+(1A) - 24.
 We recommend that baseline screening for hepatitis B should be undertaken in those of unknown hepatitis B status to exclude active hepatitis B infection with vaccination initiated in those who are non-immune.
-(1A) - 24.
-We recommend that baseline screening for hepatitis C should be undertaken.
-(1B) - 25.
-We recommend a full STI screen at baseline including syphilis serology for all, STI testing NAAT for gonococcal and chlamydial infection at sites of exposure (genital, rectal, pharyngeal).
-(1A) - 26.
-We recommend that baseline renal function is assessed with a serum creatinine and eGFR but PrEP can be commenced while waiting for the results of baseline creatinine measurements.
-(1A)

-- 27. We suggest that the eGFR for individuals starting TDF is >60 mL/min/1.73 m2.
-(2A) - 28.
+(1A) - 25.
+We recommend assessment by a specialist in viral hepatitis/co-infection for those with evidence of chronic HBV with regard to continuing therapy or safety of stopping therapy.
+(1B) - 26.
+We recommend that on-demand PrEP dosing should not be considered in people with chronic HBV infection.
+(1B) - 27.
+We recommend that baseline screening for hepatitis C should be undertaken in MSM and other groups at risk of HCV.
+(1B) - 28.
+We recommend a full STI screen at baseline including syphilis serology and NAAT testing for gonococcal and chlamydial infection at sites of exposure (genital, rectal, pharyngeal).
+(1A) - 29.
+We recommend that baseline renal function is assessed with a serum creatinine, eGFR and urinalysis but PrEP can be commenced while waiting for the results.
+(1A) - 30.
+We suggest that the eGFR for individuals starting TDF is >60 mL/min/1.73 m2.
+(2A) - 31.
 We suggest that individuals with eGFR <60 mL/min/1.73 m2 should be started on PrEP only on a caseby-case basis and after a full assessment and discussion with the patient of the risk and benefits and obtaining specialist renal advice.
+(2B)

-(2B) - Good practice points - A thorough medical history before initiating PrEP is essential to identify patients at greater risk of adverse events who might require closer renal or bone monitoring. - Discuss possibility of kidney disease with TDF-FTC with individuals who have pre-existing chronic kidney disease or risk factors (>40 years of age, eGFR <90 mL/min/1.73 m2 at baseline, hypertension, or diabetes). - Obtain a thorough medication history for concomitant nephrotoxic drugs or drugs that have interactions with TDF-FTC.
+- A thorough medical history before initiating PrEP is essential to identify patients at greater risk of adverse events who might require closer renal or bone monitoring. - Discuss possibility of kidney disease with TD-FTC with individuals who have pre-existing chronic kidney disease or risk factors (>40 years of age, eGFR <90 mL/min/1.73 m at baseline, hypertension, or diabetes). - Obtain a thorough medication history for concomitant nephrotoxic drugs or drugs that have interactions with TD-FTC.
 Discuss risk and benefits. - PrEP should be offered as part of a package of care including regular HIV and STI testing and monitoring of renal function.